GT-1 or GT-2?

 Now, onto the GT-2 - our do it all, ride it hard and put it away wet kind of gravel bike.
 The GT-2 frameset uses straight gauge titanium tubing which has garnered a reputation for it's comfortable ride quality.
 Aside from a simpler tubeset, on the GT-2 we strip away all the options and let the rider add on whatever they need.
 For example, Di2 routing, internal brake routing, and custom geometry are all optional features.
 The GT-2 is available in 9 stock sizes, and custom geometry is an available upgrade.

 Like the GT-1, the GT-2 includes flat mount disc brakes, 12x100 and 12x142 through axles, a Chris King headset and an ENVE fork on every frameset.
 As gravel steadily increases in popularity and more riders look to bikes with larger tire clearance, the GT-2 has been extremely popular.
 To make things easy, and provide some reference, we put together a handful of carefully curated complete bike options.
 Your local Mosaic dealer can order the frameset and custom build it with your guidance, or they can order the complete bike including all the parts right from us.
-It's not too late to get riding on your own GT-2 this summer!
-The lead time on a frameset is 3 weeks, and depending on parts availability, typically about 4-5 weeks on a complete bike ordered through your dealer.
+It's not too late to get riding on your own GT-2 this season!
+The lead time on a frameset is 12 weeks.

 For any questions related to ordering, feel free to give your local Mosaic dealer a shout, or reach out to us directly and we're happy to help point you in the right direction!
 We can be reached at firstname.lastname@example.org, or @mosaiccycles on Instagram.